istefanis/lti-freq-domain-toolbox/README.md

 ## Known issues & limitations

-* phase adjustment in some cases of steep phase shifts
+* phase computation (including adjustment in some cases of steep phase shifts)

 ## Installation